 The perfect place to enjoy a cream team with a view; Speech House Hotel is nestled in beautiful gardens.
 Take your tea as you overlook the ancient forest, bursting with spring colours, at its borders.

 Enjoy the blooms on two wheels along the cycle trail from Speech House to the beautiful Cannop Ponds.
-Wonder along the water’s edge surrounded with trees sheltering a carpet of bluebells.
+Wander along the water’s edge surrounded with trees sheltering a carpet of bluebells.

 Though worth the walk all-year-round, Symonds Yat in spring is something to behold.
 With the canopy still budding, you can look down into the Wye Valley and spot bluebell woods for miles around.